raspberrypilearning/experimentai-project1/en/step_6.md

 --- /task ---

+**Congratulations!** You've reached the end of the first stage of your quest!

 Now that you have your playlist classes, you need to start listening to music and classifying it to show your machine learning model what you like.

 You will be classifying music based on two things: